leighdahlin/friends-quiz/README.md

 * Link to High Scores html page from the start page
 * Each time the quiz is run, the quiz questions will be shuffled
+* Once the quiz has been started, the View Scores link is replaced with a Restart Quiz link
 * Dynamically created question and answer buttons for each quiz question
 * Even listeners for each button that:
     * Check if you selected the right question